Online Bachelor’s Degree in SociologyOnline Bachelor’s Degree in SociologyOnline Bachelor’s Degree in Sociology

 Find out more about Bachelor of Arts in Sociology careers.

 • Yes, Maryville University proudly holds regional accreditation from the Higher Learning Commission (HLC).
-Maryville has maintained accreditation from the HLC since 1941, and this status was most recently reaffirmed in 2015.
+Maryville has maintained accreditation from the HLC since 1941.

 • Most students complete our online sociology bachelor’s degree in four years.
 Qualified students may be able to satisfy the general education requirements through eligible transfer credits to complete the program in less time.